derb12/pybaselines/docs/algorithms/algorithms_1d/optimizers.rst

 Introduction
 ------------

-Optimizer algorithms build upon other baseline algorithms to improve their results.
+Optimizer algorithms build upon other baseline algorithms to extend or improve their results.

 Algorithms
 ----------